rnkn/portfolio/_posts/2014-04-14-wilderness.md

 ---
 title: Wilderness of Mirrors
 layout: project
-categories: work filmmaking
 image: guillotines-and-kingmakers.jpg
-youtube_id: qhP9MTfiLBY
+youtube_id: PgcniXuRwso
 vimeo_id: 92000456
 ---

-Single-channel video loop in support of [Lawrence English] album _Wilderness of Mirrors_ (2 min 50 sec).
+Video in support of [Lawrence English] album _Wilderness of Mirrors_.

-Subsequently used for [Dark Mofo] 2017 lineup announcement.
+Also used for [Dark Mofo 2017 midnight lineup reveal][dmf].

 Related press: